 If there’s no space for a storage unit, then you’ll have to just keep your bike under a bike cover.
 In this case, if you’re able to install a ground anchor somewhere in your garden, then do it.

 Maybe there’s a patch of concrete to attach an anchor to.
-Or you could dig a hole in the earth, fill it with wet concrete and add a Oxford Terra Force to set firm.
+Or you could dig a hole in the earth, fill it with wet concrete and add an Oxford Terra Force to set firm.
 Or you could use the bucket trick I suggest for communal spaces.

 One very elegant solution, which unlike the other options, requires no installation and will actually make your outside space greener and more attractive, is a PlantLock.